How to Get Business Permits in the Philippines

 - The Barangay Business Permit is usually released on the same day, but some barangays may release the permit on the following day.

-How to Get a Mayor’s Permit
+How to Get the Mayor’s Business Permits

 If you finally got your DTI Business Name Certificate and your Barangay Business Permit, then you are one step nearer to your Mayor’s permit.
 This process may be a bit more tedious than the first two processes.